Slovak Volunteer Campaigns: Hungarian perspective

 Ferdinand V endorsed the reformist demands of the Hungarian diet and appointed a constitutional government led by Lajos Batthyány.
 The conservative circles of the Vienna court feared the growing independence of the Hungarians, so they instructed the Ban of Croatia to attack Hungary.
 Legally this meant that a monarch attacks one of his country's lawful government with another of his country's army.
 Later the conservatives in Vienna forced Ferdinand to abdicate and replaced him with the young Franz Joseph.
 He was not crowned a king of Hungary therefore his rule lacked a legal basis in Hungary.
 In order to defeat the now open (but lawful) rebellion of Hungary, the Viennese court manipulated the ethnic minorities of Hungary into revolt against the Hungarian government (the very same government that achieved the abolition of serfdom in the Kingdom, regardless of ethnicity).

 The claim that the Slovak nation sided with Vienna is erroneous - they could hardly recruit around 2000 people from Upper Hungary (however their highest number is estimated cca.
 10,000) - in fact the number of Slovaks fighting on the Hungarian side was a magnitude greater (estimated around 40,000 by historians).
 However, there were cases of ethnic Slovaks resisting recruitment into the Hungarian Army, notably in the western part of the Nyitra County and in parts of the Gömör és Kishont County, especially in the town of Tiszolcz (Tisovec) where the locals protested against the unlawful Hungarian recruitment and were led by Štefan Marko Daxner.
 The Slovaks had a much higher percentage of their population serving in the Honvédség (Home Guard) than Hungarians.
 Notable troops with purely or almost purely Slovak soldiers were found in the 2., the 4., the 34., the 51., the 60. and the 124. infantry battalions, and a great many Slovaks served in the most famous red-hatted 9. battalion.
 Also, the 8. and 10.
 Hussar regiments had more companies composed of Slovak soldiers.
-There were also a lot of high-ranking officers in the Honvédség, who considered themselves Slovak patriots, most notably Lajos Beniczky, who was nicknamed the "Duke of Slovaks" by contemporaries, and he didn't learn Hungarian until after the end of the war.
+There were also a lot of high-ranking officers in the Honvédség, who considered themselves Slovak patriots, most notably Ľudovít Benický (Lajos Beniczky), who was nicknamed the "Duke of Slovaks" by contemporaries, and he didn't learn Hungarian until after the end of the war.